hbrumleve/AkashicChains/README.md

 Each braid of chains contains the ability to create an axis of longitudinal analysis that can exist at a braid level or for each individual chain.

 In order to process the LA an evaluator must be set at the braid or chain level.
 The evaluator contains a name (which must be all lowercase, between 5 and 50 characters long, unique to the braid or chain it references) and 3 functions that are written in javascript in the following formats:

+* State Initialization Function => function Initialize() {}" The function returns a JSON object that represents the initial state for the evaluation.

 * Evaluation Function =>  " function Evaluate(event, state) { }" the function returns a JSON object that represents the evaluation of the event.

 * Distance Function => " function Distance(eventA, eventB, evaluator(event), state) { } " the function returns a JSON object that represents the distance between the events.
 The event data is pulled from the original events, use the evaluator function to get the transformed value.